justincasher/justincasher.github.io/AI/Catan/catan_ai.md

 7. [References](#7-references)

 *Disclaimer.* &nbsp; This was my first real attempt at building something using PyTorch and deep learning, so parts of it are a bit messy.
-In particular, the implementation of using supervised learning is not common in comparison to more mainstream reinforcement learning methods.
+In particular, the decision to use supervised learning with a small batch size is not common in comparison to more mainstream reinforcement learning methods.

 ## 1. Introduction